Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Introduction

 \section{Introduction}

-Despite advances in High Performance Computing (HPC) systems during the exascale era, the efficient utilisation of resources such as CPUs, GPUs and memory remains a significant challenge~\cite{Jie2023}.
+Despite advances in \gls{hpc} systems during the exascale era, the efficient utilisation of resources such as \gls{cpu}s, \gls{gpu}s and memory remains a significant challenge~\cite{Jie2023}.
 Scientific applications often underuse their allocations due to factors such as overcommitment, bottlenecks or limited scalability.

-To address this issue, Resource Management Systems (RMS) must be able to distribute resources dynamically, a capability known as Dynamic Resource Management (DRM).
-This capability enables RMSs to adjust job allocations at runtime, provided the applications are malleable, that is, capable of resizing and adapting to changes in resource availability during execution.
-Such flexibility allows applications to achieve more effective optimization of resource utilization~\cite{Chadha2021}, throughput~\cite{sergiothesis}, energy efficiency~\cite{Cascajo2023,Iserte2019a}, and I/O performance~\cite{Sanchez2023}.
+To address this issue, \gls{rms} must be able to distribute resources dynamically, a capability known as \gls{drm}.
+This capability enables \gls{rms}s to adjust job allocations at runtime, provided that the applications are malleable, that is, capable of resizing and adapting to changes in resource availability during execution.
+Such flexibility allows applications to achieve more effective optimization of resource utilization~\cite{Chadha2021}, throughput~\cite{sergiothesis}, energy efficiency~\cite{Cascajo2023,Iserte2019a}, and \gls{io} performance~\cite{Sanchez2023}.

-Recent studies by the US Exascale Computing Project~\cite{project-exascale} suggest that DRM could significantly enhance the performance of both applications and systems, making it a key contribution for improving relevant metrics in future platforms~\cite{osti_1222713}.
-However, its adoption remains limited compared to other MPI features~\cite{HORI2021102853}, primarily due to the complexity involved in adapting applications to support malleability and enabling systems to dynamically reallocate resources at runtime.
+A prior study by the US Exascale Computing Project~\cite{project-exascale} suggest that \gls{drm} could significantly enhance the performance of both applications and systems, making it a key contribution for improving relevant metrics in future platforms~\cite{osti_1222713}.
+However, its adoption remains limited compared to other \gls{mpi} features~\cite{HORI2021102853}, primarily due to the complexity involved in adapting applications to support malleability and enabling systems to dynamically reallocate resources at runtime.

-There are already libraries available to perform reconfigurations in applications; some of the most relevant are DMR\cite{sergiothesis}, FlexMPI\cite{Martin2013}, MaM\cite{mam_api_2024} or DPP\cite{Dominik22}.
+There are already libraries available to perform reconfigurations in applications; some of the most relevant are \gls{dpp}\cite{Dominik22}, \gls{dmr}\cite{sergiothesis}, FlexMPI\cite{Martin2013}, or \gls{mam}\cite{mam_api_2024}.
 A particularly challenging scenario for most of these tools is shrinking, i.e., reducing the number of active processes in a job at runtime to free resources or adapt to changing workload demands.
-This operation is limited by the rigid structure of MPI communicators, especially the standard \texttt{MPI\_COMM\_WORLD} (MCW), which does not allow the partial termination of ranks.
+This operation is limited by the rigid structure of the standard \gls{mpi} communicator \gls{mcw}, which does not support the termination of a subset of ranks, even if separated with a \texttt{MPI\_Comm\_split} function.